Sakai incident: Overview

-Following the Battle of Toba-Fushimi in the Boshin War, Tosa Domain's 6th Division under the command of Minoura Motoaki was sent by the new Meiji government to garrison the port of Sakai in Izumi Province, which had until that time been under the control of the Tokugawa shogunate's Osaka machi-bugyō.
-Minoura was aware of the events of the recent "Kōbe Incident" involving a clash instigated by two French sailors against samurai of Bizen Domain, which had resulted in the execution of the local Japanese commander.
+Following the Battle of Toba-Fushimi in the Boshin War, Tosa Domain's 6th Division under the command of Miura Inokichi Motoaki was sent by the new Meiji government to garrison the port of Sakai in Izumi Province, which had until that time been under the control of the Tokugawa shogunate's Osaka machi-bugyō.
+Miura was aware of the events of the recent "Kōbe Incident" involving two French sailors and samurai of Bizen Domain, which had resulted in the execution of the local Japanese commander.
 He was also aware of French diplomatic and military support for the former Tokugawa shogunate.

-The commander of the French Far-Eastern Fleet Commodore Gustave Ohier was ordered by French Consul General Léon Roches to survey the shallows of Osaka Bay, as in January 1868 American Admiral Henry H. Bell had drowned when his launch capsized in route to the city of Osaka.
+The commander of the French Far-Eastern Fleet Commodore Gustave Ohier was ordered by French consul general Léon Roches to survey the shallows of Osaka Bay, as in January 1868 American admiral Henry H. Bell had drowned when his launch capsized en route to the city of Osaka.
 Afterwards, the 20 skiffs dispatched from the Dupleix landed at Sakai, discharging some 100 sailors for shore leave.

 Complaints soon reached the ears of the Tōsa samurai responsible for security that the sailors had become unruly, intruding into temples and homes without invitation, harassing women, and frightening the merchants.
 One of the French sailors stole a regimental banner from a Tosa samurai, which was considered a grave insult.
-He was chased and beaten, with the Tōsa samurai recovering the banner, but this resulted an all-out melee.
+He was chased and beaten, with the Tōsa samurai recovering the banner, but this resulted in an all-out melee.
 It was reported the French opened fire first, and then the Japanese returned fire in retaliation.
 As a result, nine sailors and a midshipman named Guillou were killed, with two more sailors dying of their injuries the following day.
 All were in their 20s.
-The French casualties were buried at the Kobe Foreign Settlement, with Roches, British consul Harry Parkes and the Dutch minister in Osaka in attendance, and a monument was later erected to their memory near the Sannomiya Shirine in Kobe.
+The French casualties were buried at the Kobe Foreign Settlement, with Roches, British consul Harry Parkes and the Dutch minister in Osaka in attendance, and a monument was later erected to their memory near the Sannomiya Shrine in Kobe.

-Word of the incident quickly reached Kyoto, where the retired daimyō of Tosa, Yamauchi Toyoshige asked the British minister, Algernon Mitford (who happened to be staying at the Tosa clan's residence in Kyoto) to mediate with the French and to reassure them that the persons responsible would be punished.
+Word of the incident quickly reached Kyoto, where the retired daimyō of Tosa, Yamauchi Toyoshige, asked the British minister, Bertram Mitford (who happened to be staying at the Tosa clan's residence in Kyoto), to mediate with the French and to reassure them that the persons responsible would be punished.
 However, due to strong protests by the French captain Abel-Nicolas Bergasse du Petit-Thouars, Roches made a strong ultimatum to the Japanese government with five demands: